 - Nutritional yeast

 - Flours – chickpea, brown rice, buckwheat etc.

 - Baking ingredients – baking soda, vanilla essence, xanthan gum etc.

 - Sweeteners – maple syrup, coconut nectar, coconut sugar, agave

 - Dark chocolate, cacao/cocoa powder and cacao nibs

 - Seaweed – nori, kelp, kelp noodles, dulse flakes

 I hope you’ve enjoyed How to Shop as a Vegan & Store Cupboard Essentials.
 Feel free to leave a comment below if you have any questions.
-If you’ve found this post useful, you might also be interested in How to Make Plant-based Milks, Vegan Meal Prep and Warming Bean Chili, and How to Cook Tofu 3 Ways.
+If you’ve found this post useful, you might also be interested in How to Go Vegan (10 Steps to Make it Stick), How to Make Plant-based Milks, and Vegan Meal Prep and Warming Bean Chili.